bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_2/group_review.md

 ***

-### Summary of the Project Status:
+### Summary of the Project Status

 ***

-### Changes the team has made or planned since Milestone 1 to improve development process, and how those changes will impact the process:
+### Changes the team has made or planned since Milestone 1 to improve development process, and how those changes will impact the process

 ***

-### The Improvements Planned for the Remainder of the Project:
+### The Improvements Planned for the Remainder of the Project

 ***